Reading at Christ the King

 Every class has a class reader, which is read daily and purely shared for children’s enjoyment.
 There is not expected to be set work linked to this book.

 In Early Years and Key Stage One, reading comprehension is taught through the aim is for most children to be finished RWI by the end of year 1 or shortly after they start year 2. .
 The children work in a reading group work with children who are at the same reading level as him or her.
 The reading groups focus on teaching the children to read accurately and fluently with good comprehension, with opportunities for thinking out loud and discussion. he reading books are closely matched to their increasing knowledge of phonics and ‘tricky red’ words and, as children re-read the stories, their fluency increases.
 In the Spring term of Year 2, the children move to answering written comprehension style questions.
 These occur at least once a week.
 Where possible, the whole-class reading sessions may link to the class topic for the term.
-Comprehension teaching is always linked to one of the comprehension strands, the strands we focus on are:
+Comprehension teaching is always linked to one of the comprehension strands, the strands we focus on are: Our

 In KS2, reading comprehension is taught through whole-class reading lessons.
 These occur at least once a week and class sets (or half-class sets) of books are used for the children to access.
 Where possible, the whole-class reading sessions may link to the class topic for the term.
 Comprehension teaching is always linked to one of the comprehension strands, which are broken down by year group in the ‘WEC reading progression’ document.

 These strands are: